 Trailer traveling through our United States requires a knowledge of many state regulations.
-Here through the cooperation of Trailer Life Magazine, North Hollywood, California is a brief summary of three of these regulations.
+Here is a brief summary of three of these regulations.

-(1) Maximum Speed Limit (MSL) of vehicles towing a trailer.
-(2) Permissibility of making Overnight Stops (OS) on highways or roadside rest areas.
-(3) Permissibility of keeping a DOG overnight in State or County parks.
+MSL: Maximum Speed Limit of vehicles towing a trailer.

+OS: Permissibility of making Overnight Stops on highways or roadside rest areas.

+DOG: Permissibility of keeping a dog overnight in State or County parks.